by Dr J Floor Anthoni (2005)

 triggerfish, green with orange lines.

-Sufflamen bursa, boomerang triggerfish
+Sufflamen bursa, boomerang/scythe triggerfish,

-line on belly.
+white line on belly.

 Monacanthidae - filefishes: leatherjackets, swimming like triggerfishes.